sovity/dataspace-portal/docs/product/user-documentation/Manage Data Space components.md

 ![provide-connector](images/provide-connector.png)

-To provide a connector in the Authority Portal all fields of the mask must be submitted.
+To provide a connector in the Data Space Portal all fields of the mask must be submitted.
 After clicking on the "Create Connector" the list of provided connectors appears, where an added connector can be found which has to be configured further at some point in time.

 ![provide-connector](images/provide-connectors-list.png)

 By clicking in the list on "Configure", the additional data for the connector must be entered, such as the URL at which the frontend of the connector can be accessed.
-The most important entry  is the connector endpoint, the DSP-endpoint, so that the connector's offers can be searched and displayed in the authority portal, since the authority portal also crawls the connectors in the dataspace for available offers which the authority portal's crawler is allowed to access.
+The most important entry  is the connector endpoint, the DSP-endpoint, so that the connector's offers can be searched and displayed in the Data Space Portal, since the Data Space Portal also crawls the connectors in the dataspace for available offers which the Data Space Portal's crawler is allowed to access.
 The process of the further configuration guides you through the necessary steps and needed information to specify the URLs or enter valid information about the connector certificate.
 Please follow the steps in the dialog.